batuhancaglayan/react-tryer/README.md

 ### FetchRequestHelper usage

 A simple request helper written for React using Fetch.
-It uses 5 parameter;
+It uses 5 parameter;;

 - url => url of service
 - method => http method (GET, POST, PUT, DELETE ...)